Worst-Case VCG Redistribution Mechanism Design Based on the Lottery Ticket Hypothesis: Worst-Case Training Algorithm

 \section{Worst-Case Training Algorithm}

-In this section, we present an algorithm for worst-case VCG redistribution mechanism design.
-This algorithm will be used as a {\em building block} in our main algorithm to be presented in Section~\ref{sec:lottery}.
+In this section, we present a worst-case training algorithm, which will be used as a {\em building block} in our main algorithm.

-As introduced in Subsection~\ref{subsec:redistributionintro}, when it comes to worst-case VCG redistribution mechanism design for the public project problem, the whole mechanism design task is to maximizes the worst-case allocative efficiency ratio $\alpha$, by designing a function $h$ that satisfies Inequality~\ref{eq:only} for every type profile. $h$ takes $\theta_{-i}$ ($n-1$ dimensions) as inputs and the output has a single dimension.
-We simply use a fully connected multilayer perceptron (MLP) with only {\sc ReLU} activation functions to model $h$.
-We use $[k_1,k_2,\ldots,k_L]$ to denote the hidden layers' sizes. $L$ is the total number of hidden layers. $k_i$ is the number of hidden nodes in the $i$-th hidden layer.
-For example, $[20,20]$ has two hidden layers with $20$ hidden nodes per layer. $[2]$ has a single hidden layer with $2$ hidden nodes only.
+As mentioned, when it comes to worst-case VCG redistribution mechanism design for the public project problem, the whole mechanism design task is to maximizes the worst-case allocative efficiency ratio $\alpha$, by designing a function $h$ that satisfies Inequality~\ref{eq:only} for every type profile. $h$ takes $\theta_{-i}$ ($n-1$ dimensions) as inputs and the output has a single dimension.
+We use a fully connected multilayer perceptron (MLP) with only {\sc ReLU} activation functions to model $h$.
+We use $[k_1,k_2,\ldots,k_L]$ to denote the hidden layers' sizes, where $k_i$ is the number of hidden nodes in the $i$-th hidden layer.
+I.e., $[20,20]$ has $2$ hidden layers with $20$ hidden nodes per layer.

-Proposed in \cite{Naroditskiy2012:Redistribution}, the optimal $h$ for $3$ agents divides $\theta_{-i}$ into $4$ regions.
-In each region, $h$ becomes a different linear function.
-We refer the readers to Figure 2 of \cite{Naroditskiy2012:Redistribution} for a depiction of the $4$ regions.
-The overall $h$ function is continuous as the linear functions from different regions join together along the region boundaries.
+\cite{Naroditskiy2012:Redistribution} manually designed the optimal mechanism for $3$ agents, whose $h$ function divides the domain into $4$ regions, and each region takes a different form, but the overall function is continuous.
 A natural question to ask is ``what the optimal mechanism looks like for $n\ge 4$?''.
-One possibility is that the optimal mechanism may still take the form of ``different functions for different regions''.
-If it so happens that the optimal $h$ is discontinuous along region boundaries for $n\ge 4$, then MLP is not a suitable representation.
+If it so happens that the optimal $h$ is {\em discontinuous} for $n\ge 4$ (i.e., it could be that the domain still divides into regions, but it is discontinuous cross regions), then MLP is not a suitable representation.
 Fortunately, we do not have to worry about discontinuity.
-We prove below that for any constant $n$, there exists a continuous $h$ function that is arbitrarily close to optimality in terms of worst-case allocative efficiency ratio.
-Then based on Theorem 2 of \cite{Hornik91:Approximation}, since our type profile space is compact, the {\em Universal Approximation Theorem} applies to our model.
-That is, MLP with {\sc ReLU} is expressive enough to describe near optimal VCG redistribution mechanisms for any number of agents.
+We prove below that for any $n$, there exists a continuous $h$ function that is arbitrarily close to optimality in terms of worst-case allocative efficiency ratio.
+Then based on Theorem 2 of \cite{Hornik91:Approximation}, the {\em Universal Approximation Theorem} applies to our model due to that our type space is {\em compact}.
+That is, MLP with {\sc ReLU} is expressive enough to describe near optimal VCG redistribution mechanisms.

 \begin{theorem} For any constant number of agents $n$, let $\alpha^*$ be the optimal worst-case allocative efficiency ratio.
 For any $\epsilon>0$, there exists a VCG redistribution mechanism whose underlying $h$ function is continuous, and has a worst-case efficiency ratio that is at least $\alpha^*-\epsilon$. \end{theorem}